My Returns Compared To The Market

 Common types of investments used in the financial independence community

 The possibilities of diversifying our portfolios beyond our pension funds are endless.
 Precious metals?
 Commodities?
 REITs?
 Value, growth or dividend stocks?
 Crypto?
 Government, municipal or corporate bonds?
 P2P lending?
 Buy-to-let?
 Art?
 Or perhaps cash under the mattress like my grandmother did before the financial crisis in 2008? (she was good at timing the market! ;p)

-Over the last few months and mainly since December 2018 (blog starting), I’ve learnt about several investing strategies that contribute to our wealth building and can potentially makes us financially independent if we stick to our plan in a disciplined way.
+Over the last few months and mainly since December 2018 (blog starting), I’ve learnt about several investment strategies that contribute to our wealth building and can potentially make us financially independent if we stick to our plan in a disciplined way.

 Global trackers, Index funds or ETFs, stocks dividends, and P2P lending are among the most popular types of investment used in the financial independence community.

 Nevertheless, most investors have a bias towards using an investing strategy or another.
 Dividend investors aim to become financially independent by building a quality portfolio of stable stock dividends, whereas P2P/B lending investors want to build a source of passive income by lending their hard-earned cash to others in exchange of interest payments.

 What I’ve noticed is that it’s quite rare to see portfolios mixed up with many types of investments among the FI community.
 For instance, have you seen many dividend investors allocating money in the P2P/B lending market or vice versa?
 What about global trackers?
 Have you seen many picking up dividend stocks?

 That isn’t the case for everyone though, there are a few “locos” left out there like me who put money in every single empty spot they see.
 That allows me to do a comparison between asset classes among my own investments.